fulldecent/blog.phor.net/_posts/2015-10-12-unroll-any-recursive-algorithm.md

 }
 ```

 And this recursive implementation is vulnerable to a stack overflow.
-If the input is a maximally lobsided tree, this will use stack space linear with the tree storage.
+If the input is a maximally lopsided tree, this will use stack space linear with the tree storage.

 ## Step one